-Carroll: I think that I think that upset them, but of course, I went to New York as Elle never would have run it.
+Carroll: I think that upset them, but of course, I went to New York [because] Elle never would have run it.
 Can you picture Elle magazine running that story?

 Pope: No. I could picture Teen Vogue running it.
 There are other titles that would’ve done it, but not Elle.
-Were they were they honest with you about the reason why?
+Were they honest with you about the reason why?

 Pope: How many more of these profiles will we see yet to run?

 Carroll: When do you go live with this podcast?